Pumping gas is a routine that most drivers are required to do in most parts of the world.

 In 2018, they were legalized in Oregon, with the exception of counties with populations lower than 40,000.

 The town of Huntington in New York introduced a ban on self-service gas pumps in the 1980s.
-This was imposed by the fire department, for the fire risk of these types of gas pumps.
+This was imposed by the fire department, for the fire risk of these types of pumps.

 The law remains in place, but only for this particular town of New York.

 New Jersey is the single remaining state of America in which it is illegal to pump your own gas.
-In other parts of the country, self-service is much more common than full service.
+In other parts of the country, self-service is much more common than full-service.

-The Differences Throughout the World
+Differences Throughout the World

 When it comes to pumping gas, there are no universal standard procedures to follow throughout the world.
-Those driving in foreign countries should familiarize themselves with the type of fuel they require, and local practices for refueling.
+Those driving in foreign countries should familiarize themselves with the type of fuel they require and local practices for refueling.

-Gas stations may be self-service or staffed with attendants.
+Filling stations may be self-service or staffed with attendants.
 There also may be differences in the range of services they provide.

-In China, India, Indonesia, Mexico, South Africa, Thailand, and Turkey, full-service gas stations are more common – or the usual practice.
+In China, India, Indonesia, Mexico, South Africa, Thailand, and Turkey, full-service stations are more common – or the usual practice.

 In Argentina, Canada, France, Greece, Hungary, Japan, Iceland, Italy, New Zealand, and Portugal, both types of services are equally available.

-In Brazil, self-service gas stations have been made illegal, since a law passed in 2000.
-In contrast to this, in Japan, self-service gas stations were only made legal in 1998.
+In Brazil, self-service stations have been made illegal, since a law passed in 2000.
+In contrast to this, in Japan, self-service stations were only made legal in 1998.
 Attendants must still be present at all times for safety reasons.

 Pumping Gas for Disabled People

 The Americans with Disabilities Act attempted to make refueling easier.
-It requires gas stations with self-service to provide equal access to people with disabilities.
+It requires stations with self-service to provide equal access to people with disabilities.

 When possible, staff should help disabled people with refueling.
 Driving pumps must also be no higher than 54 inches from the ground to provide access for wheelchair users.